dragandim/dragandim.github.io/_posts/2023-08-02-sms-cloud-connector.md

 ---

 Since Eloqua is primarily focused on email marketing and campaign management, SMS messaages are not included as a core, native feature.
-To address this, I developed a custom Eloqua application that integrates with three major SMS service providers:
+To address this, my client and I developed a custom Eloqua application that integrates with three major SMS service providers:

 * [Inmobile](https://www.inmobile.com/)
 * [SMSDK](https://sms.dk/)